| | Opus Ten:

 encounters Satanism and the Devil and vanquishes both.

-Blevins fills his allotted six pages with a delicious excuse for not
+Blevins fills his allotted six pages with

 having a story.
 Depicting himself at the drawing board trying to